MoveInc/www.leadmetadata.org/README.md

 suggestions by opening a Github Issue, or by forking and submitting a pull request.

-# Deploying
+# Updates and Deploying

 LeadMetadata.org is hosted on Github Pages.
-If you push to this repository, it will update the site.
+To update, modify the gh-pages branch.